 - Calculate prime cost and prime cost percentage.

 - Describe considerations of and steps required to schedule employees.

-- Analyze revenue management in a food service operation.
+- Consider revenue management in a food service operation.

 - Explain the importance of the cost/volume/profit relationship to cost control.